melanuria/mwe_annotator/README.md

 The identifier processes the Turkish sentences in data/sentences.txt (UTF-8) and marks any multiword expressions / constructions described in data/constructicon.txt (UTF-8).
 For faster processing, data/morphs.zip contains the morphological analyses of all tokens in sentences.txt.
 The Turkish morphological analyzer developed by Çağrı Çöltekin must be installed in the directory named TRmorph-master.

 The identifier processes the sentences token by token.
 Every token has three layers of representation: Surface layer, morphological layer, and semantic layer.
 A multiword expression is identified whenever a sequence of word-forms, lemmas or suffixes in a sentence matches all requirements of a construction described in the constructicon.
 Constructions can be described using the surface and/or morphology and/or semantics layers.
-Iterative identification has not been fully implemented yet.
+Iterative identification and other basic features have not been fully implemented yet.

 Sample constructicon entries: